westerndigitalcorporation/libzbc/README.md

 ## Tools

 Under the tools directory, several simple applications are available as examples.
-These appliations are as follows.
+These applications are as follows.

 * **zbc_info** This application tests if a device file points to a physical zoned device supporting ZBC or ZAC features.
 This excludes the emulation mode